henroFall/Rasputin-up/README.md

 ## Usage

-As a limit of how log2ram first starts, I need to prune down your existing logs to a size that the OS will allow to move over.
+Just execute the installer, there aren't really any options except to VNC, or not to VNC.
+As a limit of how log2ram first starts, I will prune down your existing logs to a size that the OS will allow to move over.
 Log2ram compresses everything, so your actual log storage can be quite large, but when the OS tries to set it up for the first time, the /var/log folder can't be larger than the ramdisk.
 Anyway, who cares?
 If you're installing this, you probably aren't worried about what's in your logs to-date.

 After installation, your Raspberry Pi will automatically reboot.
 Once it's back up, you can check the status of log2ram with the following: